Time-Weighted Return (TWR) vs. Money-Weighted Rate of Return (MWRR)

 That said, it’s not a question of choosing between the two return types, but of understanding them and knowing what insight each one provides.

-First and foremost, you should never compare the TWR of one portfolio with the MWRR of another portfolio.
+You should never compare TWR from one portfolio with MWRR from another, but you can compare TWR and MWRR for the same portfolio over the same period to see how much investor cash flow timing influenced the result.
 When comparing across portfolios, this should always be done based on the same metrics calculated based on the same principles.

 If you want to compare TWR and MWRR, you need to adjust the MWRR so that it reflects the same period as TWR.